-The property is a small residential lot with an existing single family residence that is located immediately adjacent to the Izaak Walton Road right of way (Attachment 3).
+The property is a small residential lot with an existing single family residence that is located immediately adjacent to the Izaak Walton Road right of way, and exceeds the lake setback distance from Bush Lake (Attachment 3).
 Bloomington prefers to acquire the parcel in fee title ownership because the planned trail cannot be built between the house and the road right-of-way, and it must be built at an elevation 2.5 feet above Bush Lake's ordinary high water elevation to avoid periodic flooding.
 Fee title acquisition will eliminate the inherent conflicts with the planned trail in close proximity to a residential dwelling.
 The purchase closing is contingent upon the Metropolitan Council's action on the City's grant request.